Zuehlke/machines-code-people/articles/aprg.md

 Now, when this gets executed the corresponding infrastructure and connectors are created and the system is ready to be used according to its description in the code.

-Note that the implementation is based on Structurizr [TODO link], an executable ADL which also allows to generate architectural diagrams.
+Note that the implementation is based on Structurizr, an executable ADL which also allows to generate architectural diagrams.
 Therefore we may additionally generate up-to-date views of our current models as needed in the system's Architecture Guidebook, for instance.

 In case we need to evolve or refactor the architecture we work directly with the code.
 Only by this means we are able to modify the actual system and hence the model is always in sync with code and infrastructure.
 Of course we could also change the system directly, but this is similar to changing code in a running system without updating the underlying source code in the repository, an anti-pattern which is hopefully nowadays nowhere practiced anymore.